-In 2008 Keys recorded the James Bond Quantum of Solace theme song “Another Way to Die” with Jack White, and in 2009 she recorded “Empire State of Mind” with Jay-Z. She released The Element of Freedom in 2009 which reached number two on U.S. charts.
+In 2008, Keys recorded the James Bond Quantum of Solace theme song “Another Way to Die” with Jack White, and in 2009 she recorded “Empire State of Mind” with Jay-Z. In 2009, she released The Element of Freedom, which reached number two on the U.S. charts.
 On the U.K. charts, the album reached number one and also went platinum.
-Girl on Fire, her 2012 album, debuted at number one, went gold, and earned her another Grammy.
-In 2013 she released her second live album, VH1 Storytellers, and 2016 she released Here, which peaked at number two.
-In 2017 Keys released Vault Playlist, Vol. 1, which included new versions of earlier songs and unreleased material.
+Girl on Fire, her 2012 album, debuted at number one, went gold, and earned Keys another Grammy.
+In 2013, she released her second live album, VH1 Storytellers, and 2016 she released Here, which peaked at number two.
+In 2017, Keys released Vault Playlist, Vol. 1, which included new versions of earlier songs and unreleased material.

 Keys has also had multiple acting roles, her first as Keshia Knight Pulliam’s four-year-old friend on The Cosby Show.
 Keys has since appeared in the series Charmed (1998-2006), The Backyardigans (2004-2010), American Dreams (2002-2005), and The Voice (2011-), on which she is a judge.
 She has also appeared in the films Smokin’ Aces (2006), The Nanny Diaries (2007), and The Secret Life of Bees (2008).